PromptRPA/Prompt2TaskDataset/README.md

 The `tutorial.json` file contains the following fields:
 - `tutorialName`: The name of the tutorial.
 - `tutorialDetail`: The details of the tutorial, can be regarded as the original text.
-- `original_instructions`: The original instructions which are results of the Parsing Agent taking the details of the tutorial as input.
+- `original_instructions`: The original instructions which are the results of the Parsing Agent taking the details of the tutorial as input.
 - `actual_instructions`: The instructions which are the results of the Grounding Agent.
 Each instruction contains the following fields:
   - `targetName`: The name of the target node.
   - `type`: The type of the instruction.